 Swapping over to remote business has been a huge undertaking for most companies.
 Luckily, everyone is finally getting the hang of virtual work.
 The most important takeaway from the sudden shift to virtual—it’s here to stay.

 What does that mean for your business?
-You have to be flexible.
+You have to be flexible and use sales AI tools for example.
 Continued evaluation will go a long way as you navigate virtual business for your workers and clients.
 Shift your thinking from short-term solutions to a long-term plan.

 The Future of Conferences and Networking